To our Westminster family and friends:

 Presbytery rules dictate that a departing head of staff does need to maintain distance from the church.
 To that end, Chandler will not perform funerals, baptisms, or weddings, or any other official acts of ministry.
 Chandler sees a role model in our most recent pastor, Riley Jensen, whom Chandler describes as “very thoughtful and gracious and circumspect in the space he allowed me as the new head of staff.”

 Who will take on the senior pastor and head of staff responsibilities during the interim period?
+(In other words, are we going to have "an interim pastor" like we've had in the past?)

 Together, the personnel committee and the Presbytery Committee on Ministry have determined a plan for our interim period until the next senior pastor and head of staff is called.
 The senior pastor is primarily responsible for three areas: 1) session, 2) staff, and 3) worship.
 During the interim period, Rev. Jen Porter, Associate Pastor, will serve as interim moderator of session.
 Rev. David Baak, Executive Pastor, will serve as interim head of staff.
 The personnel committee will invite guest preachers to fill one or multiple weeks in a row to lead us in worship.
 Click here to see Chandler explain his role and how it will be filled during the interim period.